KLNV

-KLNV (106.5 FM, "Qué Buena 106.5") is a regional Mexican radio station broadcasting to the San Diego metropolitan area.
+KLNV (106.5 FM, "Qué Buena 106.5") is a regional Mexican radio station licensed to San Diego, California, United States, broadcasting to the San Diego metropolitan area.
 It is owned by TelevisaUnivision, and is a part of the Uforia Audio Network.
 Studios are located on West Broadway in San Diego, with its antenna located near 60th Street and Tooley Street in San Diego's Emerald Hills neighborhood, and is co-located with KOGO.

 History

 The station started as KPRI in 1960 and broadcast an MOR-easy listening format with the slogan "Island of Capri" (K-PRI); Beginning in December 1967, it began airing a freeform format in the overnight hours (midnight to 3 a.m.), which would become full-time by June 1968, and would later evolve into album-oriented rock by 1973.

 In January 1984, the station flipped to an adult contemporary format as KLZZ, "Class FM".
 KLZZ switched formats once again in September 1986, to classic rock as "California Classics", retaining the KLZZ callsign.

 On March 5, 1987, at 6 p.m., after KLZZ was purchased by Edens Broadcasting, KLZZ flipped to a dance-leaning Top 40 format, branded as "Q106" and adopted the KKLQ call letters.
 The first song on "Q106" was "Sign o' the Times" by Prince.
 KKLQ was also heard on KOGO, 600 AM, as part of a simulcast, and later on now-Talk formatted KCBQ.
 Q106 was co-owned with KKBQ (93Q) in Houston, Texas, KOY-FM (Y95) in Phoenix, Arizona, WRBQ-FM (Q105) in Tampa, Florida, and WRVQ (Q94) in Richmond, Virginia.
 All five stations were top 40 stations.
 Edens also owned WWDE (2WD) in Norfolk, Virginia, during this time, but that station was adult contemporary.
 Q106 competed against KFMB-FM ("B100").

 Q106 enjoyed high ratings success, as the station was ranked #1 for 12 continuous ratings periods.
 However, in April 1990, XHITZ-FM flipped from classic rock to a dance-leaning CHR format as "Jammin' Z90", which took away much of Q106's audience.
 To counter this, the station shifted towards a more mainstream Top 40 format by early 1991.
 In 1992, Edens went into receivership, as the company lost large amounts of money due to the fallout of WRBQ from competitor WFLZ-FM.
 Par Broadcasting, owned by local brewing company mogul Leon Parma, bought the station that year.
 Ratings slightly improved, but not to the unprecedented levels the station attained in the beginning.